Table of Contents

 Step 1: Receiving

-If your brand fulfils orders in-house, you are responsible for receiving and storing inventory when it arrives from the supplier or manufacturer.
+If your brand fulfils orders in-house, you are responsible for receiving and stowing inventory when it arrives from the supplier or manufacturer.

 When you outsource to a 3PL, the 3PL will take care of it for you.
 Each 3PL has its own processes for receiving and storing inventory, often involving documentation submitted by the merchant.
 This keeps things organised and timely, meaning your orders can start shipping sooner.

-Once inventory arrives at loading docs, is counted, and gets checked for quality, the items are then stored in dedicated warehousing storage locations, such as shelves, bins, or pallets.
+Once inventory arrives at loading docks, it is counted and checked for quality.
+The items are then stored in dedicated warehousing storage locations, such as shelves, bins, or pallets.

 Step 2: Picking